Sarada Devi: In Calcutta

 After the pilgrimage, Sarada Devi lived alone in Kamarpukur, the village where Ramakrishna was born.
 There, she endured poverty, verging on starvation for a year.
 In 1888, when the news reached the lay and monastic disciples of Ramakrishna that she needed their care and attention, they invited her to Calcutta and arranged for her stay.
 Swami Saradananda built a permanent house for Sarada Devi in Calcutta.
 The house was named the Udbodhan House, after the Bengali monthly magazine published by the Ramakrishna Math.
-The house, also known as Mayerbati ("Holy Mother's House"), is where she spent the longest period of her life outside Jayrambati.
+The house, also known as Mayerbari ("Holy Mother's House"), is where she spent the longest period of her life outside Jayrambati.

 Sarada Devi went to Calcutta because she had many hardships in Kamarpukur.
 She had no financial resources and no one could take care of her.
 She tried to hide her situation, but it leaked out.
 When the devotees at Calcutta heard this, they persuaded Sarada Devi to come to Calcutta.

 At Udbodhan House, Sarada Devi was accompanied by other women disciples and devotees of Ramakrishna, Golap Ma, Yogin Ma, Gopaler Ma, Lakshmi Didi and Gauri Ma being the best known.
 An increasing number of people began to flock for guidance, instructions and spiritual initiation.
 Other Western women followers of Ramakrishna Order including Sister Nivedita formed close relationship with her.
 According to her biographers, her innate motherliness put visitors at ease.
 Swami Nikhilananda, her direct disciple writes, "Though she had no children of the flesh, she had many of the spirit."
 She regarded all her disciples as her own children.

 Sarada Devi received the highest reverence from the Ramakrishna Order and its devotees.
 Ramakrishna had bade her continue his mission after his death and wanted his disciples not to make any distinction between himself and her.
 According to her devotees and traditional biographers, the hospitality of Sarada Devi was unique and was characterised by motherly care and solicitude.
 Traditional accounts recount the mystical experiences of her devotees.
 Some dreamt of her as a goddess in human form, though they had never seen her picture before.
 Others reportedly received their initiation from her in their dream.
 One such example is of Girish Chandra Ghosh, the father of Bengali drama, who reportedly saw Sarada Devi in a dream when he was nineteen years old and received a mantra.
-When he met her many years later, to his astonishment, she was the same person in the dream.
+When he met her many years later, to his astonishment, she was the same person as in the dream.